-Today, this information is completely out of date, of course, that is even if it could be retrieved and use.
-Like the US, Canada now has no broad civil defence program in place to deal with an attack on the scale of nuclear war.
+Of course today, this information would be completely out of date as city infrastructures have changed dramatically.
+So like the US, Canada now has no broad civil defence program in place to deal with an attack on the scale of nuclear war.

 As David A. Shlapak. a senior defence researcher at the RAND Corp. noted recently, cities and regions have emergency preparedness plans, but they are scoped for natural disasters like hurricanes or earthquakes, or man-made ones like chemical spills.
 The US Departments of Defense and Homeland Security have examined the consequences of a terrorist nuclear attack, but these have focused on the ground-level explosion of a crude, improvised bomb.
 None are adequate to deal with an event like a nuclear attack of the kind and scale now in prospect.